octo-technology/OpenTezos/docs/defi/stablecoins.md

 Fiat-collateralized stablecoins are backed by centralized entities that guarantee an exchange rate at the same price as the asset (minus potential fees).
 They mint new stablecoins when they receive fiat and burn stablecoins when they give fiat back.
 These centralized entities guarantee that you can always exchange 1 stable-USD against 1 USD, and the other way around.
 These entities are regularly audited to ensure that they always have enough reserves to match the minted tokens.
 However, these entities are single points of failure, as they are not decentralized.

 #### Example
 If Alice wants 100 stable-USD, she needs to send 100 USD to the entity's bank account.
 The entity will, in turn, mint 100 stable-USD and send it to Alice.
 Note that to exchange with these entities, you will need to pass a [KYC](https://en.wikipedia.org/wiki/Know_your_customer) (Know-Your-Customer) as illustrated in Fig. 2.
 Alice can then use the stable-USD for any operation, such as sending them to Bob.
 Bob may then want to exchange the 100 stable-USD against some USD.
-Bob will passes a KYC with the entity and then sends them the 100 stable-USD.
+Bob passes a KYC with the entity and then sends them the 100 stable-USD.
 The company burns the tokens and sends 100 USD from their bank account to Bob's bank account, usually minus a small convergence fee.

 #### Risks
 As shown above, these entities must keep as much USD in their bank account as they have minted stable-USD.
 A malicious company could spend or invest the USD from their bank account and therefor not be able to pay back users in case of a massive exchange of stable-USD to USD.
-(Note that this problem is similar to the practice of _fractional reserve banking_ as presented [in the first module](/blockchain-basics/introduction).)
+(Note that this problem is similar to the practice of _fractional reserve banking_ as presented [in the first module](/blockchain-basics/introduction))

 ![](../../static/img/defi/stablecoin-kyc.svg)
 <small className="figure">FIGURE 2: Exchanging stable coins against fiat currencies (or the other way around) is secured by a KYC.
 Exchanging stable coins between users do not require a KYC (i.e. as long as it stays inside the world of crypto)</small>